 There are existing datasets covering all aspects of care, which could be used to improve cancer outcomes.
 However, access for researchers to link and exploit these datasets is limited.
-The BCI UK collaboration is robustly linking multiple electronic data sources.
+The Hub is robustly linking multiple electronic data sources.
 This intelligence will underpin patient choice and help individuals reduce their risk of disease and access the best care.

-Funded by Cancer Research UK, BCI UK is creating a COloRECTal Repository (CORECT-R).
+Funded by Cancer Research UK, the Hub is creating a COloRECTal Repository (CORECT-R).
 This secure data repository contains a huge array of data from across the cancer pathways of diagnosis, treatment and outcome.
 These data will be available to all researchers who hold the necessary ethical and regulatory approvals.

 If you are on Twitter you can follow us @BCI_UK.